Criminal Defense in Fairbanks, AK

 If you do not follow the precise instructions a judge gives you, the judge may revoke your probation.
 This typically results in incarceration.
 Furthermore, depending on the nature of your violation, you may receive an additional sentence beyond your initial one.

 Typically, a probation officer manages your probation.
 This officer monitors your progress and compliance.
 He or she also files periodic reports with the court.
 Accordingly, if you do not comply with the terms of your probation, the judge is apt to know.
-Then he or she may then revoke your probation and send you to jail.
+Then he or she may revoke your probation and send you to jail.
 A Fairbanks, Alaska criminal defense attorney can help you with probation violations.

 Parole